-The Model Checkweigher offers several types of serial ports for connection to printers, remote displays, etc. The #470 CPU card, contained in every system, provides two (2) serial ports.
+The #470 CPU card, contained in every system, provides two (2) serial ports.
 One labeled "REMOTES" is dedicated to transmitting each unit weight as it occurs.
 The second port, labeled "PRINTER" is for use with the optional STPR statistical reporting package offered by Thompson Scale.
 An optional #477 card may be added to the controller to provide full-duplex communications, and is provided in either RS-232 or RS-422 configurations.
 Each port is described below: